abhishekbhadoriya421/placementCell/README.md

 * Add Student (if Logged In)
 * Add Interview (if Logged In)
 * Allot Interviews to Students (if Logged In)
-* Download Student Details of All the Students who have been allotted the interview in CSV Formate
+* Download Student Details of All the Students who have been allotted the interview in CSV Format
 * Update Student Result

   # Used Tools